jianjieluo/BERTFeatureExtraction/README.md

 # An Example to use BERT to extract Features of ANY Text

-This repo aims at providing an easy to use and efficient code for extracting text features using BERT pre-trained model.
+This repo aims at providing an easy to use and efficient code for extracting text features using BERT pre-trained models.

 It has been originally designed to extract features of text instructions in [the R2R dataset for Visual and Language Navigation Task](https://bringmeaspoon.org/) in an efficient manner.